mastrojs/mastrojs.github.io/data/index.md

 ## Join the community

 It's still early days.
-But we're looking to build an inclusive community of all kinds of people, united by a shared passion for crafting websites, learning new things, and helping each other.
+But we're looking to build an inclusive community, where people of all kinds of backgrounds and experience levels feel welcome and safe.
+A place to ask questions and learn new things, where people help each other out.

 If you have a question, need help, or want to talk about future plans, please start a GitHub Discussion.
 Something not working as expected or confusing?
 We consider that a bug – either in the code or in the docs.
 Please open an issue.